-- In the 📴 treeview turn off the display of the Utilities, Geometry and Mesh layers. - In the $\bigcirc$ treeview right-click on the DMI\1 analysis names and deselect the Show grid option.
+- In the treeview turn off the display of the Utilities, Geometry and Mesh layers. - In the treeview right-click on the DMI_1 analysis names and deselect the Show grid option.
 This removes the blue loading grid from the display. - With no features selected, right-click in a blank region of the view window and select Deformed mesh.
 Click OK to accept the default settings.

-- In the 🕒 treeview expand the Construction stage analysis, right-click on loadcase Slab Pour 1 and select Set Active - In the view window, right-click and select the Contours... option.
+- In the treeview expand the Construction stage analysis, right-click on loadcase Slab Pour 1 and select Set Active - In the view window, right-click and select the Contours... option.
 Select entity Displacement and component DZ.
-Select the Contour Range tab and set a contour Interval of 0.1/12 and click OK.
+Select the Appearance tab and set a contour Interval of 0.1/12 (this will be evaluated) and click OK.